ontio/ontology/docs/specifications/native_contract/authnotify.md

 #### AssignFuncsToRole

-* Usage: Assign auth of invoking a function in a certain contract to a role
+* Usage: Assign authentication of invoking a function in a certain contract to a role

 * Event and notify:
 ```